 For three days every week, children on horseback ride through exercises in the covered arena flanked by a human volunteer on each side.
 Gerbier-Voilleau devises lessons where children complete several tasks in a row, challenging their working memory and spatial sense.

 Kids get a physical benefit from riding, since the sport is a full-body workout.
-Gerbier-Violleau said she’s seen kids with cerebral palsy learn to walk with the help of riding lessons, since the hip movement on horseback mimics the human gait.
+Gerbier-Voilleau said she’s seen kids with cerebral palsy learn to walk with the help of riding lessons, since the hip movement on horseback mimics the human gait.

 Then, there are the mental benefits that keep kids and parents coming back.

 “It helps with calming down my brain,” said 12-year-old Christian Higgs-Torres, who is on the autism spectrum.
 “It really helps me concentrate.”

 His mother, Erendira Torres Pina, said the lessons have boosted his confidence, lowered his anxiety and helped develop his coordination and speech.